bubblybooblay/gatsby-starter-novela/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 The step for Favicon is pretty straightforward - you just swap out the picture in src > assets > favicon.png - make sure your new file has the same name as the original file.

 The logo is a little more tricky.
-I tried to follow the steps in the [Theme Repository](https://github.com/narative/gatsby-theme-novela) but I couldn't get it to work.
+Follow the steps in the [Theme Repository](https://github.com/narative/gatsby-theme-novela) by creating a new folder structure: src > @narative > gatsby-theme-novela > components > Logo, and add a new file Logo.tsx.

-Luckily for me, I found Mario Basic's [post](https://blog.mariobasic.com/2019/08/27/novela-gatsby-js) re: the settings of SVG file, and his [GitHub Repo](https://github.com/mabasic/mariobasic-blog) was super helpful.
+Mario Basic's [post](https://blog.mariobasic.com/2019/08/27/novela-gatsby-js "Novela ❤️ Gatsby.js") re: the settings of SVG file, and his [GitHub Repo](https://github.com/mabasic/mariobasic-blog) was super helpful in helping me get my logo up and running.

 ## 9. Check if your Updates are Working